 Step 5: Glue Moss To Wreath Form

-Then, use sheet moss to cover your wreath entirely.
+Then, use sheet moss to cover the entire wreath.
 Secure it in place with hot glue.

 Step 6: Glue Fairy Elements To Wreath

-It’s time to start layering on your fairy garden elements!
+Now it’s time to start layering on your fun fairy garden elements!

 I used the second type of moss on my wreath to make everything stand out.
 The miniatures you choose for your wreath are completely up to you (I used some clay pots and mini gnomes).
 Then, add on your mushroom pieces and fairy door to complete the look.